 The Rise of Electric Vans in the Transportation Sector

 VMS Fleet Management, a leading UK specialist fleet management company, continuously adds electric vans to its fleet.
 In 2021, the company purchased hundreds of MAXUS eDELIVER 3 and eDELIVER 9 commercial electric vans.
 At the end of 2023, multiple MAXUS electric commercial vans were added to the fleet of G.Network, a London-based full fibre broadband provider.
+The rise of electric vans in the transportation sector is undeniable when one reads the UK Electric Fleets Coalition (UKEFC) 2023 Policy Paper, published in November 2023.
+UKEFC represents a leading group of UK businesses, including the four largest fleet operators.
+The UK transportation sector is committed to achieving its net-zero targets.

 Current Landscape of Commercial Electric Vans

 The current landscape of commercial electric vans is influenced by the ever-expanding clean air zones (CAZs) in cities such as Bradford and Birmingham, as well as the low emission zones (LEZs) in Greater London and Scotland.
 It becomes costly to pay the daily charges, and companies active in those areas are converting to electric vans.
+Many companies are using the government’s plug-in van grant (PIVG) to lower the purchase price of their preferred commercial electric vans, and the grant currently expires on 31 March 2025.
+Although electric vans are a small percentage of the used van market, sales are growing steadily.

 Statistics on Electric Van Sales in the UK